Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 In this blog, you will learn how to become a dermatologist in Australia, what they do, how long it takes, dermatology degrees, qualifications, how much they earn, salary, and the steps to get started.

-1. Who is a Dermatologist?
+1. Who Is A Dermatologist?

 A dermatologist can detect and treat more than 3,000 skin and related conditions like skin cancer, psoriasis, eczema, etc. They can also guide and advise on cosmetic issues and help patients rejuvenate their skin, nails, and hair appearance.

 The Australasian College of Dermatologists (ACD) is the only college in Australia accredited by the Australian Medical Council (AMC) that trains dermatologists.
-Dermatologists in Australia use FACD after their name to indicate they have a Fellowship of the Australasian College of Dermatologists.
+Dermatologists in Australia use FACD after their name to indicate they have a Fellowship from the Australasian College of Dermatologists.

-2. What Does a Dermatologist Do?
+2. What Does A Dermatologist Do?